50 CPA Questions and Answers

 15. “The IRS won’t allow untaxed income to sit forever.”

-Category 4: Throwback Tax and Schedule J
+Section 4: Throwback Tax and Schedule J

 16. “You’ll pay the throwback tax later.”